pilcrowonpaper/copenhagen/pages/password-reset.md

 Make sure to set the [Referrer Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) tag to `no-referrer` for any path that includes tokens to protect the tokens from referer leakage.

 If the user has implemented [multi-factor authentication](/mfa), such as via authenticator apps or passkeys, they should be prompted to authenticate using their second factor before entering their new password.

+## Error handling

+If the email is invalid, you can either tell the user that the email is invalid or keep the message vague (e.g. "We'll send a reset email if the account exists").
+This will depend on whether you'd want to keep the validity of emails public or private.
+See [Error handling](/password-authentication#error-handling) in the Password authentication guide for more information.

 ## Rate limiting